nats-io/nats-architecture-and-design/adr/ADR-15.md

 - A subject that is in some cases required (see "Stream name" section below)
 - An optional stream name
 - An optional consumer name
-- An optional JS consumer configuration (see below), if the library is expected to create the JS consumer
+- An optional JS consumer configuration (see below)
 - A Queue name if this subscription is meant to be a queue subscription
-- Indication if this is a "Pull" subscription or not
+- Indication if this is a "Push" or "Pull" subscription
 - An optional way of indicating the the given subject will be used to create the internal subscription, by-passing any lookup/consumer creation.
 For the purpose of this document, let's call this option `SubjectIsDelivery`.
+- Handlers for receiving messages asynchronously, whatever that means in the library language

 Some misconfiguration should be checked by the subscribe API and return an error outright.